Strategic Plan: Protecting Future Generations

 - Use a Smart, Cost-Effective Tracking Approach

-PROTECT those who are most vulnerable to the effects of chemicals at low levels commonly found in our environment, and on those who are least able to modify their environment to avoid exposure.
+PROTECT those who are most vulnerable to the effects of chemicals found in Minnesota and who are least able to modify their environment to avoid exposure.

-- Children and newborns
+- Newborns and children

 - Women of childbearing age